Kristian-Dobranov/World-Cars/README.md

-# World-Cars - School Project  in 1 week.
+# World-Cars - School Project that was made in 1 week.
 Demo Link - https://kristian-dobranov.github.io/World-Cars/